JAC Refine M4: 2018 facelift

 The Refine M4 received a facelift in 2018.
 Styling wise, the update is mainly on the front, featuring an updated grille.
 In terms of specifications, higher trim models receive an upgrade on the rear suspensions while business class models received additional features such as electronic stability control.
 In terms of powertrain, besides the 48V light hybrid 2018 model year 1.5 liter turbo version, the 1.9 liter turbo diesel engine models, 2.0 liter engine models, and 2.0 liter turbo gasoline engine models are also available.
 The 1.5 liter turbo engine produces 128kW and is paired with a 12kW electric motor, with the engine producing 251N·m and electric motor producing 55N·m mated to a 6-speed manual gearbox.
 The 1.9 liter turbo diesel engine models, 2.0 liter engine models, and 2.0 liter turbo gasoline engine models produces 102kW, 108kW, and 140kW respectively, with all engine mated to a 6-speed manual gearbox.

+Refine E4

+The Refine E4 is the electric variant of the Refine M4 available as a 7, 8, and 9 seater, and was first reported in 2023.
+The Refine E4 is based on the post-facelift Refine M4 with a 130kW electric motor supplied by Gotion High tech Co Ltd., and batteries supplied by Anhui Jianghuai Sinoev Battery System Co., Ltd..